-The plan will be developed using the vision 'Improving the lives of carers and those they care for' and the S.M.A.R.T.E.R. model: Specific.
+The plan will be developed using the vision 'All Carers will be empowered towards achieving their goals and aspirations' and the S.M.A.R.T.E.R. model: Specific.
 Measurable.
 Achievable.
 Relevant.
 Time bound.
 Evaluate.
 Readjust.

 Carers will have a voice in developing the right support in the right place at the right time.